cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

 7. Junxiang Yang, Mengyu Luo, Wenjing, Jiang, Jian Wang*, Efficiently linear and unconditionally energy-stable time-marching schemes with energy relaxation for the phase-ﬁeld surfactant model, Journal of Computational and Applied Mathematics, Vol. 451, 116039, 2024.
 IF: 2.4 Q1

+8. Junxiang Yang, Jian Wang, Soobin Kwak, Seokjun Ham, Junseok Kim*, A modified Allen-Cahn equation with a mesh size-dependent interfacial parameter on a triangular mesh, Computer Physics Communications, Vol. 304, 109301, 2024.
+IF: 4.717 Q1